Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 That sounds great.

-I saw no, just to be able to like look at some art.
+I know, just to be able to look at some art.

-But the annoying thing would be that it's not her interest and she's got, it's like just
+But the annoying thing would be that it's not her interest.

 Very annoying.